OpenPrinting/openprinting.github.io/_posts/2022-04-12-OpenPrinting News - April 2022.md

 And on Fri, April 29, at the end of the lightning talk session an old, gray-bearded, long-time Canonical employee (nearly from the beginning on) will do an important announcement!

-Thanks, Heather Ellsworth, for participating in the organization of the event and making me aware of the even!
+Thanks, Heather Ellsworth, for participating in the organization of the event and making me aware of it!

 ## Google Summer of Code 2022